Middle School: The Worst Years of My Life (film): Plot

 As the annual B.L.A.A.R.
 (BaseLine Assessment of Academic Readiness) test is coming up, Dwight sees an opportunity to improve his school's results (and thereby his own annual bonus) by eliminating Rafe's seemingly underperforming class from the test.
 Rafe, and the whole class, are suspended for the pranks the day before the test.
 In addition, Rafe's teacher, Mr. Teller, is fired as Principal Dwight suspects his involvement.
 Dwight then offers Rafe a deal to let his class take the fall and he'll be the only one not suspended.
 However, Rafe deliberately sets off the sprinkler system, and Dwight immediately expels him.

 Jeanne Galleta, the president of the AV club and Rafe's love interest, shows Rafe that Dwight put fake evidence in their lockers in order to stop their class from taking the B.L.A.A.R. test.
 Rafe devises a plan to stop the test and expose Dwight and Stricker along with Jeanne, Leo, Georgia, Gus, Miller, and his suspended class.
 The next day, both Dwight and Stricker are fired after Teller and Superintendent Hwang receive the evidence and decide to press charges on both of them.

 As Dwight walks out, he is pranked with green hair dye in his hat.
-Jules breaks up with Bear after finding out his true nature, and Rafe is reenrolled into HVMS (with Mr. Teller also reinstated) and says goodbye to imaginary Leo, (now revealed to be his late younger brother who died from cancer) thereby finally coming to terms with Leo's death.
+Jules breaks up with Bear after finding out his true nature, and Rafe is reenrolled into HVMS (with Mr. Teller also reinstated) and says goodbye to Leo (now revealed to be Rafe's imagination, a grief manifested flashback of his late younger brother who tragically died from cancer prior to the events of the film), thereby finally coming to terms with Leo's death.
 He shares a kiss with Jeanne which breaks rule #86, no public displays of affection, thus completing operation R.A.F.E. as Leo watches from his imaginary UFO.
 The film ends with the two headed aliens in the UFO having a dance party, and a camera viewing Earth.